jarvisyoung24/Emplyoee-Tracker/README.md

 WHEN there are no potential candidates, THEN an appropriate message should be displayed indicating no candidates have been accepted

-Getting Started

-Prerequisites

-GitHub Personal Access Token:

-Create a fine-grained personal access token following GitHub's documentation.

-Leave all default permissions enabled.
-No additional privileges are required since this token will only access public profiles.

-Add the token to a .env file in the environment folder as VITE_GITHUB_TOKEN.
-Use the provided .env.EXAMPLE file as a reference.

-Important: Copy the token immediately after generating it, as it cannot be retrieved later.
-If lost, you must create a new token.

-Starter Code:

 Development
 -----------